What Is Discrimination Based on Sexual Orientation

 Filing an EEOC Complaint or Charge

-A hostile work environment due to your gender or sexual preferences is legally enforceable against if your workplace has 15 or more employees.
+A hostile work environment due to your gender or sexual preferences is legally enforceable if your workplace has 15 or more employees.
 If the discrimination is workplace-related, you must file a charge with the EEOC before you can sue your employer.
-You must act in a timely manner — there are strict time limits for filing a charge.
+You must act promptly — there are strict time limits for filing a charge.

 There is a 180-day filing timeline.
 If a state or local agency enforces a similar state law that prohibits employment discrimination, filing a federal charge is extended to 300 days.
 There are a few ways to file a charge with the EEOC: